-tv Institute.
-00 also some evidence that the objective functions individual arts organizations are not always stable. may even change in the course of the life cycle of the nonprofi cultural organization.
-In the short run, arts managers, like managers of other organizations, switch their attention from goal. as various problems arise.
-Moreover, large arts organizations avoid explicit trade-offs between objectives conferring responsibility for different goals on subunits.
+There is also some evidence that the objective functions of individual arts organizations are not always stable.
+They may even change in the course of the life cycle of the nonprofit cultural organization.
+In the short run, arts managers, like managers of other organizations, switch their attention from goal to goal as various problems arise.
+Moreover, large arts organizations avoid explicit trade-offs between objectives by conferring responsibility for different goals on different subunits.

-In museums, for example, directors may seek to maximize museum's adherence to standards promoted by the museum curators may do the same with respect to historical value of exhibits, membership staff with respect the number of popular exhibitions, and the educators with respect to the museum's commitment to public service.
+In museums, for example, directors may seek to maximize the museum's adherence to standards promoted by the museum profession, curators may do the same with respect to the historical value of exhibits, membership staff with respect to the number of popular exhibitions, and the educators with respect to the museum's commitment to public service.